equalitie/ouinet/README.md

 ### Accessing data files

-Unless you reused an existing data volume with repositories and configuration files, when the Ouinet container first starts it automatically populates `/var/opt/ouinet` with a default configuration for the injector or client from templates included in Ouinet's source code.

-When you start a client with such a configuration it will be missing some important parameters.
-You may want to stop it and run the convenience shell container like this:
+You may use the convenience *shell container* to access Ouinet node data
+directly:

 ```
 $ sudo docker-compose run --rm shell
 ```

 This will create a throwaway container with a shell at the `/var/opt/ouinet` directory in the data volume.

-You may edit `client/ouinet-client.conf` and add configuration options for the injector endpoint `injector-ep` and cache IPNS `injector-ipns`, then restart the client.
+A *new client node* which starts with no configuration in `/var/opt/ouinet` will get a default one from templates included in Ouinet's source code, and it will be missing some important parameters, so you may want to stop it and use the shell container to edit `client/ouinet-client.conf` and add configuration options for the injector endpoint `injector-ep` and cache IPNS `injector-ipns`, then restart the client.

-If the injector or client crashes for some reason, you may have to remove its PID file manually for it to start again.
+If the *injector or client crashes* for some reason, you may have to remove its PID file manually for it to start again.
 Just use the shell container to remove `injector/pid` or `client/pid`.

-If you want to transfer an entire existing Ouinet injector or client repository to `/var/opt/ouinet`, you first need to move away or remove the existing one using the shell container:
+If you want to *transfer an existing repository* to `/var/opt/ouinet`, you first need to move away or remove the existing one using the shell container:

 ```
-# mv REPO REPO.old
+# mv REPO REPO.old  # REPO is either 'injector' or 'client'
 ```

-Where `REPO` is either `injector` or `client`.
 Then you may copy it in from the host using:

 ```
 $ sudo docker cp /path/to/REPO SHELL_CONTAINER:/var/opt/ouinet/REPO